Hog-CERN/Hog/README.md

 - Feature Proposal label, if you want to propose a new Hog feature
 - Question label, if you want to ask a question about Hog

+## Leave us a star!

+If you like Hog, leave us a star on Gitlab.com or on our GitHub mirror ([https://github.com/hog-cern/hog]([https://github.com/hog-cern/hog))

 ## License